-3. How to take ARCOXIA Always take this medicine exactly as your doctor has told you.
+3. How to take Etoxa ways take this medicine exactly as your doctor has told you.
 You should check with your doctor or pharmacist if you are not sure.

 Do not take more than the recommended dose for your condition.
 Your doctor will want to discuss your treatment from time to time.
-It is important that you use the lowest dose that controls your pain and you should not take ARCOXIA for longer than necessary.
-This is because the
+It is important that you use the lowest dose that controls your pain and you should not take Etoxa for longer than necessary.
+This is because the risk of heart attacks and strokes might increase after prolonged treatment, especially with high doses.